-This newsletter is a prayer request.
-This time it's not about me, but about us.
+This is a prayer request.
+It’s not about me, but about us.
 I believe that prayer is the greatest resource we have available.
 It's free and can't be banned.
-I think prayer is being increasingly neglected just when we need it most.
+But prayer is being increasingly neglected just when we need it most.
 I keep meeting people who do not realize the vast resources we have in prayer because they have had little experience in praying, and perhaps had no role models among family or friends to learn from.
 In case you haven't noticed, we're living in time of great stress, with major changes going on around the whole planet.

-It is true that a few lively new churches have been springing up through the planting efforts of groups such as Acts29, http://www.acts29network.org/.
-But, for the most part, the vitality of American churches has, I believe, sunk to a very low level.
+It is true that a few lively new churches have been springing up through the planting efforts of groups such as Acts29.
+But, for the most part, the vitality of American churches has clearly sunk to a very low level.

 Quite a few of my Christian friends don't go to church anymore.
 Some seem to have hunkered down into a survival mode.
 I strongly believe we are at a spiritual crossroads in our nation, so our rediscovery of prayer right about now could change a lot of things for the better.

 The small Baptist Church where I came to the Lord featured regular Wednesday night prayer meetings.
 I attended, because I thought we were all expected to attend.
 (I think the pastor took attendance).
 Wednesday night's two-hour meeting opened in the main auditorium where we heard reports from our church missionaries and general major prayer requests as well.
 Corporate prayer by all of us on these "big" issues followed.
 We then adjourned into small groups of men and women where we prayed on our knees for another hour.

 I am very grateful to this day that I also joined a weekly men's early morning prayer meeting back in the 60s.
 It was held near my church in a local dentist's office.
 When I drive by that office today I still see it as a chapel.
 The seven or eight men who attended almost never missed a single meeting.
 We all prayed on our knees, and the fellowship was very special.